 Future plans for the Saadiyat Cultural District

 Further projects are currently in development.
-These include the Guggenheim Abu Dhabi, which will showcase the best of contemporary art, including Middle Eastern art of the 20th and 21st centuries.
-And the Zayed National Museum will tell the story Abu Dhabi and the UAE from the earliest times to the present day.
+These include the Guggenheim Abu Dhabi, which will be the largest Guggenheim museum in the world.
+It will showcase the best of contemporary art, including Middle Eastern art of the 20th and 21st centuries.
+And the Zayed National Museum will tell the story of Abu Dhabi and the UAE from the earliest times to the present day.
 Over time this small desert island will be transformed into the largest cultural centre in the world.

-In the longer term Saadiyat Island will also feature residential developments, hotels and a golf course.
-Environmentally friendly features have been incorporated into the project’s design.
-And land has been set aside for the preservation of the mangrove forests, and of the grassy dunes in which Hawksbill turtles have their breeding grounds.
+In the longer term residential developments, hotels and a golf course are being built on Saadiyat Island.
+Environmentally friendly features have been incorporated into the project’s design, and land has been set aside for the preservation of the mangrove forests, and of the grassy dunes in which Hawksbill turtles have their breeding grounds.

 Visiting Saadiyat Island

 The island can be reached by taxi or private car, and there is plenty of free parking available.
+Alternatively, the Abu Dhabi Hop On Hop Off Bus stops at the Louvre (Island Tour – Green Route).
 The journey is around 5 minutes from Abu Dhabi island, and one hour from Dubai.